Tips for Going to the Tsukiji Fish Market

-- What time do you plan to attend?
+What time are the fish auctions?
 If you are hoping to see the fish auction, first check to make sure the auction on the day you attend is public.
 During the holidays, Sundays, select Wednesdays and other parts of the year, auctions can be closed.
-If you do want to attend the auctions, it starts around 5:00 a.m. and includes fresh caught tuna and up to 300 other varieties of seafood, caviar and seaweed.
-The railways do not start running until 5:00 a.m., so please make alternate plans for transportation.
-The auctions end between 9:00 a.m.-10:00 a.m., but the serious buyers come early and leave early.

 Bring CASH.
 Few to none of the vendors will take credit cards.

-- Stay out of the way!
+Stay out of the way!
 Remember that although this is a top tourist attraction, it is also a working market.
 You wouldn’t like it if someone got in your way at work trying to take the perfect picture, so be cognisant of workers.

-- Vendors and workers speak little to no English.
+Do they speak English?
+Vendors and workers speak little to no English.
 If you want a personalized experience, you can find an English speaking guide to help you through the market.

-- You better like the smell of fish.
+Does it smell?
+You better like the smell of fish.
 Even though this market is the freshest of the fresh, still be prepared to smell fish, salt water and diesel from the boats.

 For more information on the Tsukiji Fish market, visit their website.